top of page

 If you are not joining Part III, there is no birding planned on this day, so you are free to fly out anytime you wish on this day or late the evening before (9pm or later the evening before).
 The last meal of Part II is breakfast on this day.

-PART III: THE SOUTH
+PART 3: THE SOUTH

 Day 1: Arrival in Quito